IanDCarroll/GoScrumYourself/5_SprintBacklog.md

  3. Learn Python the Hard Way -3- x3

- 4. Write a Blog "Retail Scrumming" -5-
+ 4. Write a Blog "How to scrum on github with OSS volunteers" -5-

  5. Apply to a Job -5-
   - 1 quality application
   - meets definition of done

+ 6. Better define a list of knowledge gaps and technologies to master.
+Know your unknowns!
+(Dependent on a meeting with Drew Adams)-5-

-Total Commitment: 25
+Total Commitment: 30